 Find your faith.
 Pray.
 Talk to your God, in whichever incarnation he or she takes.
 Ask why, ask for healing from the hurt, ask for a healthy pregnancy in the future.
 I would often pray to St. Gerard, the patron saint of Motherhood, and St. Anne, the patron saint of Grandmothers (Mary’s mother).
 St. Catherine of Sweden, however, is the patron saint of miscarriages.
 Go to your pastor, priest, or spiritual leader and ask for consolation and guidance.
 Some churches, such as the Catholic church, will even hold a special funeral mass for a couple who have had a miscarriage.
 If that seems like to much, you might just as the priest to bless you with the “Blessing of the Parents After a Miscarriage or Stillbirth.”
 If you aren’t Catholic, I’m sure your spiritual leader will be able to offer you a blessing in some way.
 If you don’t belong to a spiritual practice, then look to the universe, your higher self, or nature for additional healing.

 Use guided meditation.
 I love Circle and Bloom!
 I have used 5 of their programs, and I have loved each and every one.
 They have a lovely, and completely free, Healing & Recovery Program for miscarriage support.
-I just re-used it this summer when I had an early miscarriage at 5 weeks.
+I have reused it many times, whenever I have had a chemical pregnancy or miscarriage.
 It is a simple, 30 minute program, that includes deep physical relaxation, and then a gentle visualization.
 I almost always fall asleep to their programs, but that is okay- it is still working!
 Consider either listening to this just before bed, or lying down sometime during the day to listen to it.
 You’ll be glad you did.

 Consider a mind-body program like Fertile Heart.
 I still had unprocessed grief and fear a year after my first miscarriage.
 It was the first time I had been pregnant and I wound up having emergency surgery in the hospital!
 So to me, my only experience of pregnancy was deeply linked to fear for my own life.
 When I started the Fertile Heart program, through an introductory 3-series teleconference, Julia helped me realize that I had this negative fear-based view of pregnancy that could be holding me back.
 I used all of the tools of the program: dream journaling, body work, special fertility visualizations, and the group support, to help process the fear and the grief.
 Specifically, on her CDs, there were certain tracks I used to help process my fear and grief.
 On the Body Truth Double Audio CD, I listened to track 3 “defend, receive,”and track 8, “rock the baby.”
 On her Fertile Heart Imagery 2 Program, on the second cd I listened to track 14, “healing the heart,” and track 15, “nine hearts.”
 The best part is, if you start the Fertile Heart program, not only will it help you heal now, but it will help you be more happy, positive, and in control of your baby journey as you continue your path towards parenthood.
 I truly believe this program is one of the main ways I was finally able to have a successful pregnancy.